SaKKo/SKTipAlertView/README.md

     UIView *view = [[UIView alloc] initWithFrame:CGRectMake(0, 0, 300, 30)];
     [view setBackgroundColor:[UIColor redColor]];

-  Pass it to SKTipAlertView together with type SKTipAlertViewPositionBottom or SKTipAlertViewPositionTop.
+  Pass it to SKTipAlertView together with type `SKTipAlertViewPositionBottom` or `SKTipAlertViewPositionTop`.

+  `Duration` is in `second`, and when `Permanent` = `YES`, it means that the popup will wait for user to touch before dismissing the view.

     SKTipAlertView *alertView = [SKTipAlertView sharedTipAlertView];
     [alertView showNotificationForView:view forDuration:2 andPosition:SKTipAlertViewPositionBottom permanent:YES];

+  Or just pass string to these functions to show Red/Green/Blue default alert

+    [alertView showBlueNotificationForString:@"Blue Alert" forDuration:1 andPosition:SKTipAlertViewPositionBottom permanent:NO];

+    [alertView showGreenNotificationForString:@"Green Alert" forDuration:1 andPosition:SKTipAlertViewPositionBottom permanent:NO];

+    [alertView showRedNotificationForString:@"Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua." forDuration:1 andPosition:SKTipAlertViewPositionBottom permanent:YES];

 Or see the Demo inside the project.